codio/site/source/docs/content/authoring/collaboration/github.html.md

 You should create an account now so you can work with it from your Codio account.

 ### Linking Codio to GitHub
-Although it is not necessary, we strongly recommend you link you Codio account to GitHub.
-Doing so will automatically copy the necessary public keys from Codio ro GitHub.
+Although it is not necessary, we strongly recommend you link your Codio account to GitHub.
+Doing so will automatically copy the necessary public keys from Codio to GitHub.
 This means you will never have to enter a password when running certain Git commands.

-1. Go to you account settings (click on your user name if in the dash board, or Codio->Account if you are in the IDE).
+1. Go to your account settings (click on your user name if in the dash board, or Codio->Account if you are in the IDE).
 1. Click on the Applications tab.
 1. Locate the GitHub section and press the connect button.
 You need to have created a GitHub account before doing this.